• Job Vacancies

 Year 11

-• One to one careers interview with careers advisor
+• One‑to‑one careers interview with a qualified careers adviser

-• College and apprenticeship representation at selected parental events
+• College and apprenticeship provider representation at key events

 • College and University Fair